Toloka/docs/en/toloka-apps/concepts/troubleshooting.md

   1   https://yastat.net/s3/tb/static/file-examples/special/street.jpg
   ```

 My project is being moderated.
-Can I add work items to it?
+Can I add task items to it?
 : Yes.
-You can add work items to projects in the **Active** or **Pending** status.
+You can add task items to projects in the **Active** or **Pending** status.

 {% include [contact-support](_includes/contact-support.md) %}